 A report on the revolution in Egypt incorrectly stated that Hosni Mubarak “was on a plane with his family to Sharm el-Sheikh, where [...]

 Moving into a conservation area?
 Our Online House Hunter considers the consequences.

 AC Milan v Tottenham, Champions League

-Lay Bolton at 4.8 to one with Betfair
+Lay Spurs at 4.4 to one

 Latest from Independent journalists on Twitter